CINF/PyExpLabSys/doc/source/overview.rst

 This page contains different overviews of the PyExpLabSys archive and can work as an etry point for a new user.

-Section :ref:`project_overview` contains a short listing of the different components that PyExpLabSys consist of and the source code and documentation entries that are relevant for that part.
+Section :ref:`project_overview` contains a short explanation of the different components that PyExpLabSys consist of and the source code and documentation entries that are relevant for that part.